oliviabarrick/gitops-controller/README.md

                matches any resources.
 * `labels`: a string label selector to match the rule on.
 If empty, the rule matches any labels.
+* `filters`: a list of JSON path strings indicating which changes to include.
+For example, if filters is `["/metadata/annotations"]` then only changes to annotations will be matched.
 * `syncTo`: the direction to synchronize matching resources - `kubernetes` to sync resources from Git to Kubernetes, `git` to sync resources from Kubernetes to Git.